No. 6 Baylor tops No. 8 Ole Miss in Sugar Bowl; Corral hurt

 THE TAKEAWAY

-Baylor was served well all season by a formula of good defense and ball control.
-After Corral's injury and a pick-6 on Altmyer's first series, the Bears' odds of making that work only got better.
-Woods had two interceptions.
+After Corral’s injury and a pick-6 on Altmyer’s first series, the Bears’ odds of imposing their style of play on the game only improved.
+Woods had two interceptions and Baylor held Ole Miss to 322 yards, well below its average of 506.7 coming in.

 UP NEXT

 Mississippi: The Rebels open their 2022 season at home against Troy on Sept.
 3. Altmyer will be a frontrunner to replace Corral.
 Ole Miss also will be looking to fill voids at receiver with Dontario Drummond, Jahcour Pearson and Sanders all finishing their careers.
-Top running back Jerrion Ealy could turn pro.
+Ealy said he’s turning pro.
 On defense, the Rebels will be looking for an edge rusher to replace sack leader Sam Williams, who is moving on to the NFL.

+No. 6 Baylor tops No. 8 Ole Miss in Sugar Bowl; Corral hurt originally appeared on NBCSports.com